 As a result, workers will be healthier to work, more energetic, and have improved efficiency and productivity.
 At the end of the day, businesses can only benefit.

-So how can health at the office be optimised?
+So how can health at the office be optimized?
 The sitting to standing ratio

 A study from the University of Waterloo concludes that the ideal ratio is 3:1, meaning for every hour you sit down, spend 3 hours standing up.
 Or, stand for 45 minutes at a time and sit down for 15 minutes.
 However, other studies recommend the opposite: a 1:3 ratio.